Big-Life-Lab/PHES-ODM/metadata_en.md

 # Metadata

-There are eight tables that are described below. example data is stored in [data](data).
+The ODM is comprised of ten primary tables and one lookup table.
+All of them are described below.
+Example data is stored in [data](data).

 -	[Sample](#Sample)
 -	[WWMeasure](#WWMeasure)